Do Cats Poop Less on Wet Food? Vet-Approved Digestive Facts

 In the wild, cats primarily eat rodents and other small animals such as birds and lizards.
 The meat from these animals contains mostly protein and fat, both of which are essential for keeping your cat’s muscles and organs functioning properly.

-Unlike other animals, even dogs, cats very rarely eat plants.
+Unlike other animals, even dogs, and cats very rarely eat plants.
 However, dry cat food contains lots of plant ingredients, while wet cat food does not.
 But what does this have to do with how much your cat poops?
 For a better understanding of how the two types of foods compare, let’s look at each one separately.

 1. Dry Food

-If your cat has always eaten mostly dry food, you’ve probably noticed that he produced a lot of poop.
+If your cat has always eaten mostly dry food, you have probably noticed that he produced a lot of poop.
 That’s not to mention the amount of poop produced if you have more than one cat.
 The reason why dry food causes cats to poop so much is that it contains a mixture of meat and plant-based ingredients.

 Low Moisture